Fredericksburg built a railroad to Gordonsville

 Source: National Park Service, Wilderness Battlefield

-The rail line was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails), which was less expensive to operate.
-The narrow gauge line was extended to Orange, and service to that town started on February 26, 1877.
+The existing 18 miles of railroad between Fredericksburg and Parker was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails).
+Narrow gauge railroads were less expensive to operate and especially to construct.
+The remaining 20 miles to Orange was bult as a narrow gauge line, and service to Orange started on February 26, 1877.

-The Royal Land Company controlled the Potomac, Fredericksburg & Piedmont Railroad for two years, between 1876-88.
+The Royal Land Company gained control of the Potomac, Fredericksburg & Piedmont Railroad between 1876-88.
 It planned to build the Shenandoah Valley and Ohio Railroad west of Orange across the Blue Ridge via Swift Run Gap, to access timber and coal on 155,000 acres owned in Rockingham and Pendleton counties.
 The potential for expansion to Pittsburg was also part of the company's planning.

 The company also planned to extend the Potomac, Fredericksburg & Piedmont Railroad east of Fredericksburg to a port on the Potomac River at Mathias Point.
 That extension would provide a direct route for shipping the company's timber and coal to market.